xk1234/tp/docs/DeveloperGuide.md

 * 2b.
 The user provides tags with invalid format.
     * 2b1.
 AddressBook shows an error message.
       Use case resumes at step 1.
 * 2c.
-No contacts are currently shown.
+No persons are currently shown.
     * 2c1.
 AddressBook shows an error message.
       Use case resumes at step 1.

-**Use case: UC12 - Add existing contacts to the list**
+**Use case: UC12 - Add existing persons to the list**

 **MSS**

-1. User requests to add people by their names to the list.
+1. User requests to add persons by their names to the list.
-2. Address book adds those people to the list.
+2. Address book adds those person to the list.

 Use case ends.